 Giacomazzi has a long track record of graduating players and helping them earn scholarships at the next level.
 He has coached 9 First Team All-State players and 27 First Team All-Conference players at Las Positas and Cosumnes River.
 Including his seven years as an assistant coach at San Jose City College (four of which he also served as the team's athletic advisor), 80 of Giacomazzi's players have transferred to four-year colleges with scholarships (21 Division I, 54 Division II/NAIA).
 Six of his players have gone on to play professionally.
 In the classroom, over 90% of Coach Giacomazzi’s players who exhausted their eligibility at Cosumnes River and Las Positas graduated/transferred and moved on to four-year institutions on scholarship, while four of his players were named Academic All-Americans.

-Prior to his work at CRC, Giacomazzi served as an assistant coach at San Jose City College under Hall of Fame head coach Percy Carr for seven years.
+Prior to his work at CRC, Giacomazzi served as an assistant coach at San Jose City College under Hall of Fame head coach Percy Carr for six years.
 Giacomazzi assisted in recruiting and coaching a team that finished 29-5 and had the longest winning streak in the nation with 24 consecutive victories in 1999-00.
 The following year, he helped guide the 2000-01 team to a 32-6 record and to the televised state championship game on Fox Sports.
 Both teams went undefeated in league play during those two seasons, finishing 24-0, and won two conference championships.
 During Giacomazzi’s six-year tenure at SJCC, 26 out of 29 (90%) student-athletes graduated and received scholarships at various four-year universities across the country.

 As a player, Giacomazzi enjoyed a successful career at UC Riverside, earning All-Conference honors his senior year.
 Prior to playing for the Highlanders, Giacomazzi played for Coach Carr at San Jose City College, where his teams compiled a two-year record of 57-12.
 He also helped lead the Jaguars to two Golden Gate Conference titles.
 At the high school level, Giacomazzi played for head coach Guin Boggs at Washington High in Fremont.